Historic Quarters logo

 Top Attractions in Porto's Baixa District

 The Clérigos Tower is an iconic Baixa landmark.
 Climb its 225 steps for panoramic city views.
 This Baroque bell tower dominates the Porto skyline.
-Entry costs around €8 for adults in 2025.
+Entry costs around €8 for adults in 2026.

 Nearby, visit the beautiful Livraria Lello bookstore.
 Its stunning interior reportedly inspired J.K.
 Rowling.
 Expect long queues, so arrive early to enter.
 Tickets can be purchased online to save time.

-São Bento Railway Station is another must-see.
+São Bento Station is another must-see.
 Its main hall features over 20,000 azulejo tiles.
 These blue and white tiles depict Portugal's history.
 It is a true masterpiece of art and engineering.

 Dining and Nightlife in Baixa Porto